+Calistoga Wine Stop celebrated their 30th year anniversary in Napa Valley in May 2016 – having been founded by Tom and Tammy Pelter in 1986.
 Staying in one place this long in any business is rare.
-Being a small family owned retail wine shop located in the exact same building for 30+ years in Napa Valley is extremely unusual.
-This may well be currently the oldest continuously operated family owned wine shop in the Napa Valley (although Groezinger in Yountville with multiple owners – now Wine Country Connection is older, dating back to 1970).
+Being a small family-owned retail wine shop located in the exact same building for 30+ years in Napa Valley is extremely unusual.
+This is one of the oldest continuously operated family-owned wine shops in the Napa Valley; only Wine Country Connection (formerly Groezinger) in Yountville with its multiple owners over the years is older.

-Tom is originally from Los Angeles County – he was introduced to wine in his twenties through his brother who worked for a well-known distributor at the time.
+Tom is originally from Los Angeles County; he was introduced to wine in his twenties through his brother who worked for a well-known distributor at the time.
 Tom remembers being introduced to certain wineries because his brother was representing them – wineries as such as Napa’s Louis M. Martini and Livermore’s Concannon Vineyard.

-Tom considers himself fortunate to have moved to the Napa Valley when he was so young – and at a time before the number of wineries in the valley increased so dramatically.
-Today he admits, sometimes a customer will walk in the door and mention a name of a label, and Tom’s response is “who?!”
-Understandable, considering all the new labels that have started in the Napa Valley in the last 10 years.
+Tom considers himself fortunate to have moved to Napa Valley when he was so young – and at a time before the number of wineries in the valley increased so dramatically.
+In later years, he admitted to us on more than one occasion, a customer would walk in the door and mention a name of a label, and Tom’s response was “who?!”
+Understandable, considering all the new labels founded in the Napa Valley in the last 10 years.

-They tend to only taste wines from wineries who do not have their own tasting rooms.
+A visit here is casual with a focus on matching customers with premium wines fitting both taste preferences and budget.
 During multiple visits, we have always noticed their prices are quite reasonable.
-They are not a shipping company – but they ship wine purchased from the shop to all 50 states.
+Calistoga Wine Stop is not a shipping company, but they will ship wine purchased from the shop to all 50 states.

 — Dave's Travel Corner (@DaveDTC) May 28, 2016